 When war broke out in Europe in July 1914, Italy chose to remain neutral despite being a member of the Triple Alliance with Austria and Germany.
 Italy had territorial claims on Austrian-controlled Trento (Trentino), southern Tyrol, Trieste and even in Dalmatia (some of which it had tried and failed to take during the Austro-Prussian War of 1866).
 Under the terms of the Triple Alliance, Austria was due to hand over much of this territory in the event of occupying other land in the Balkans, but Austria refused to contemplate fulfilling this part of the bargain.

-Italy and Austria engaged in a weary war of attrition.
+Italy and Austria engaged in a weary war of attrition, much of it fought in rugged mountainous terrain in the Dolomites.
 The Austro-Hungarian forces collapsed in November 1918, after which the Austrian Empire ceded South Tyrol, Trieste, Trentino and Istria to Italy in the postwar Paris Peace Conference.
 However, Italy failed to obtain additional territorial claims upon Dalmatia and Albania in the Treaty of Versailles, which left many Italians bitterly disappointed.